The Artist

 She was the only woman in a class of thirty-seven.
 The environment was technical and structured, but whenever she finished her assigned projects, she would stay in her booth and quietly weld small sculptures.
 It wasn’t part of the curriculum, and eventually she was caught by her instructor.
 Sculpting was deemed a “waste of materials”.
 Still, those stolen hours made something clear: fabrication was a skill, but sculpture was the calling.

 After graduating, she worked in a machine shop in North Vancouver, learning precision and discipline.
-She later joined Crescent Moon Forge & Ironworks, where she was introduced to blacksmithing.
+She later joined Crescent Moon Forge & Ironworks in Victoria on Vancouver Island, where she was introduced to blacksmithing.
 The forge felt different — older, slower, more alive.
 She began staying late after work to experiment, shaping hot steel into sculptural forms long after her shift had ended.

 Wanting to fully commit to art, she enrolled in the Sculptural Metal program at Kootenay Studio Arts in Nelson, BC, studying blacksmithing and bronze casting.
 The training gave her both technical depth and creative clarity.